Closed every Monday year-round

 Re-routing a Monday plan

 Three good Monday alternatives.
-(1) Great Wall: Mutianyu day with the full 8-hour shape - the perfect non-FC day.
-(2) National Museum of China: directly east of Tiananmen Square, free, fully indoor, 2-4 hours.
-(3) Beijing Experiences cultural day: combined hutong + calligraphy + dumpling in a private siheyuan, 3-4 hours.
+(1) Great Wall: Mutianyu day with the full 8-hour shape - the perfect non-Forbidden City day.
+(2) Summer Palace main park grounds (open Mondays; separately charged internal attractions are usually closed Mondays except holidays).
+(3) Temple of Heaven or a Beijing Experiences cultural day: hutong + calligraphy + dumpling in a private siheyuan, 3-4 hours.
+The National Museum of China is normally closed Mondays too, so it is not a standard Monday substitute.

 - Great Wall day (Mutianyu).